go-while/nntp-history/README.md

 To improve processing speed and optimize data storage, we organize data into multiple BoltDB databases based on the first character of the hash:

-- We create 16 separate BoltDB databases, each corresponding to one of the 16 possible hexadecimal characters (0-9 and a-f).
+- We create 16 separate BoltDB databases, each corresponding to one of the characters (0-9 and a-f).

-- Each of these 16 databases is further divided into 256 buckets using the 2nd and 3rd character of the hash.
+- Each of these 16 DBs is further divided into 256 buckets using the 2nd and 3rd character of the hash.

 ## Key Structure